Braves vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has picked up at least one hit in three straight games.
-During his last five outings he is batting .389 with a double, two home runs, two walks and two RBI.
+- Devers heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .368 with a home run, two walks and two RBI.

 Devers Recent Games